Maine Public Records Search

 Maine Court Records

 Records of court proceedings, whether small claims or felonies, are public documents, but in Maine none of these records are available online.
-In order to access those records a request must be sent to the clerk of the court where the legal action took place (or visit the court during business hours).
+In order to access Maine court records a request must be sent to the clerk of the court where the legal action took place (or visit the court during business hours).
 There are 31 district courts handling a variety of minor offenses across the state, and superior courts handling the bulk of trials.
 The state offers a business court where some claims against businesses are adjudicated, and many of those records are available online.